Round Two Of Pleasant Unfamiliarity

-It's been interesting an interesting past couple days because the last few reviews been filled with interesting synchronisms.
+It's been a fascinating past couple days with the last few reviews being filled with a few thought-provoking synchronicities.
 First, my birthday show for this season was posted on the first day of my technical birthday.
-Now, even though this will be posted tomorrow, I'm actually writing this intro on day two of my technical birthday and the coincidence here is the Jill Clayburgh was hosting the night I was born which is something that I find amusing.
+Now, even though this will be posted tomorrow, I'm actually writing this intro on day two of my technical birthday, and the coincidence here is the Jill Clayburgh was hosting the night I was born which is something that I find amusing.

-I still can fully place who she is and she looks different enough from her first appearance that I would have no clue who she was without seeing her name.
-This is pretty sad because I find her to be a very pleasant performer, pleasant enough that I didn't mind the much milder sense of humor.
+I still can clearly place who she is, and she looks different enough from her first appearance that I would have no clue who she was without seeing her name.
+This is pretty sad because I find her to be a delightful performer, pleasant enough that I didn't mind the much milder sense of humor.

 The Wicker Breakdown:

-- Garrett Morris sings Oh Danny Boy and this time he prewrote the subtitles explaining why he doesn't like having the subtitles while he sings but he understands.
+Garrett Morris sings Oh Danny Boy and this time he wrote the subtitles ahead of the performance to explain why he doesn't like having the subtitles while he sings, but he understands.
 He says that the random laughing distracts him as he sings but still has several jokes throughout his message.
-The song ends and Morris announces, "Live from New York..." with no build up to it this week.
+The song ends, and Morris announces, "Live from New York..." with no build up to it this week.

-- This was followed by an airplane sketch where Belushi plays a jaded traveler.
-Jill Clayburgh tries to mine out the joy but Belushi continues to complain about everything being out of focus and blurry.
-When Jill suggest that he might need glasses Belushi seems like this is something he never once thought of.
-He then gets mad at her when her prescription isn't a match and gets made at her for being a liar.
+This was followed by an airplane sketch where Belushi plays a jaded traveler.
+Jill Clayburgh tries to mine out the joy, but Belushi continues to complain about everything being out of focus and blurry.
+When Jill suggests that he might need glasses, Belushi seems like this is something he never once thought of.
+He then gets mad at her when her prescription isn't a match and gets mad at her for being a liar.

-- Jill plays a woman in a motel room who just finished cheating with who we find out is Dan Aykroyd Conehead.
+Jill plays a woman in a motel room who just finished cheating with who we find out is Dan Aykroyd Conehead.
 The sketch then cuts to the Conehead house for a sad sort of sketch about how they are both cheating on each other.
-They do end up working things out at the end making it feel like one of the boring "special episodes" that they used to cram into comedic programming.
+They do end up working things out at the end making it feel like one of the boring "special episodes" with an emotional message that they used to cram into comedic programming.

-- Celebrity Crack Up is a celebrity talk show hosted by Jane who interviews celebrities from that time that had public melt downs.
-They have an interesting take on Blake Edwards, especially for what ended up happening in the future.
+Celebrity Crack-Up is a celebrity talk show hosted by Jane who interviews celebrities from that time that had public meltdowns.
+They have an uncanny take on Blake Edwards, especially for what ended up happening in the future.